Julian-Nash/simple-flask-demo/readme.md

 In this guide, we're going to be building a very simple Flask application that accepts a query string in the URL, renders a template and displays the query string keys & values in a table.

-We're going to be deploying the app on a Google Cloud virtual machine.
+We're going to be deploying the app on a Google Cloud virtual machine using Ubuntu 18.04.

+You can find the small amount of source code at the Github repo <a href="https://github.com/Julian-Nash/simple-flask-demo">Here</a> if you'd like to follow along.

 The puspose of this guide is to cover the setup of a VM and a basic introduction to deploying a Flask application with Nginx & uwsgi.